garthbosch/upwork-assessment/README.md

         |_README.md

 ### Running test
+1. Via maven command
-Go to your project directory from terminal and hit following commands:
+   - Go to your project directory from terminal and hit following commands:
       - mvn -e test -Dtest.script=src/test/resources/searchTestSuite.xml -DbrowserType=chrome

     Note: -Dtest.script is where the testNG xml file is. -DbrowserType is the parameter to run tests on chrome or firefox.

+2. Via IDE
+   - Navigate to the test script in src/test/resources.
+   - Right-click the searchTestSuite.xml file and select to run the test.

+### Output
+- A reportingAndImages folder will be created with screenshots.
+- On the console the logs will be outputted.

 ----

 ## Specifications